Generalized Counting Constraint Satisfaction Problems With Determinantal Circuits: Introduction

 \section{Introduction}

 Let $\fdVect_\C$ be the category of finite-dimensional vector spaces and linear transformations over the base field $\mathbb{C}$.
-A string diagram \cite{joyal1991geometry} in $\fdVect_\C$ is a {\em tensor (contraction) network}.
-Fixing such a diagram, the problem of computing the morphism represented is the {\em tensor contraction problem}, which is in general $\mathsf{\#P}$-hard (examples include weighted counting constraint satisfaction problems \cite{cai2012complexity}).
+A string diagram ~\cite{joyal1991geometry} in $\fdVect_\C$ is a {\em tensor (contraction) network}.
+Fixing such a diagram, the problem of computing the morphism represented is the {\em tensor contraction problem}, which is in general $\mathsf{\#P}$-hard (examples include weighted counting constraint satisfaction problems ~\cite{cai2012complexity}).

 We study complex-valued tensor contraction problems in subcategories of $\fdVect_\C$ by considering them as diagrams in a monoidal category.
-For a survey of the rich diagrammatic languages that can be specified similarly see \cite{selinger2009survey} and the references therein.
+For a survey of the rich diagrammatic languages that can be specified similarly see ~\cite{selinger2009survey} and the references therein.
 By a {\em circuit} we mean a combinatorial counting problem expressed as a string diagram in a monoidal subcategory of $\fdVect_\C$ (that is, a tensor contraction network).
-Such diagrams generalize weighted constraint satisfaction problems and Boolean circuits; for example fanout (which copies a bit) and swap (which exchanges two bits) are not necessarily available.
-As in the Boolean case, such circuits often have more familiar description languages.
-Subcategories of $\fdVect_\C$ faithfully represent Boolean\cite{lafont2003towards} and quantum circuits\cite{bergholm2011categorical}, counting constraint satisfaction problems, and many other problems\cite{Damm03}.
+Such diagrams generalize weighted constraint satisfaction problems and Boolean circuits (such as by requiring planarity), and are often related to existing description languages.
+Subcategories of $\fdVect_\C$ can faithfully represent Boolean~\cite{lafont2003towards} and quantum circuits~\cite{bergholm2011categorical}, counting constraint satisfaction problems, and many other problems~\cite{Damm03}.

+Suppose we have a problem $\mcL$; a common example are counting constraint satisfaction problems ~\cite{bulatov2010complexity}, perhaps with some restrictions such as planarity.
+Such a problem can be described by the data of a monoidal word (see e.g.\ ~\cite{kassel1995quantum}, Chapter 12) and a {\em interpretation} ~\cite{selinger2009survey} map $i\!:\!\mcL \rae \mcC$ that assigns values to primitive terms in the word.
+Then determining which morphism is obtained is a tensor contraction problem in some monoidal category $\mcC$.

+From the point of view of complexity theory, we are interested in the class $\mathsf{FP}$ which is comprised of the functions $\{0,1\}^* \ra \N$ computable by a deterministic polynomial-time Turing machine (see e.g.\ \cite[p.
+344]{arora2009computational}).
+A second functor $\mathbf{h}\!:\!\mcC \ra \mcS$ from a category $\mcC$ in which the contraction problem (Problem \ref{prob:count}) is in $\mathsf{FP}$ and a subcategory $\mcS$ of $\fdVect_\C$ that preserves the solution to the $\mathsf{FP}$ problem serves to characterize the problems which can be solved in polynomial time according to a particular contraction scheme.